Do I really need jaw surgery?

 - Take the required time off from work or school, even if it requires 1 to 3 weeks.
 Also, take some days off from family responsibility it would be best for you.

 Do not overthink before getting a jaw surgery because you can recover fast with the right food and precaution.
-Get yourself operated if the doctor suggests you so.
+Get yourself operated from a dental care center if the doctor suggests you so.
 However, if you feel continuous pain or having speaking difficulty for long informs it to your doctor.
 The doctor can help you by analyzing your condition and treating the problem.

 Patients also want to know